 Spousal support, commonly referred to as alimony, is much more complicated to calculate.
 Unlike child support, there is no set formula the court uses.
 Spousal support is one of the biggest sources of contention and conflict during a divorce.
 Our mediators are here to help you establish temporary support and then discuss a fair and reasonable agreement for amount and duration.
 Our San Diego mediators are knowledgeable and experienced when it comes to the legal basis for determining spousal support.
 The courts in California look to Family Code 4320 for a list of factors to take into account with ordering spousal support.
 Not all may apply to your case.
 These factors include:

 - The ability of the supporting party to pay

 - Ability of the supported party to find a job

 - Length of time supported party needs for education and training to find a job

 - The length of time the supported party was unemployed

 - Age of dependent children

 - History of domestic violence

 We will help you and your spouse better understand how these factors may impact how spousal support is calculated.
 We know there are many intense emotions involved with spousal support.
-Our mediators always ensure you are both comfortable with your agreement.
+Our San Diego divorce mediators always ensure both parties are comfortable with your agreement.

-If you need assistance calculating child support or spousal support, contact the experienced mediators today at SDFMC.
+If you need assistance calculating child support or spousal support in San Diego, contact the experienced Del Mar mediators today at SDFMC.
 Call (858) 736-2411 today to schedule your initial consultation.